 - A. Monthly water use fee payments are based on actual water use in the previous month and are due within thirty (30) days of the invoice date. - B. Payments received within the ten (10) days following the due date will not be subject to a late payment fee.
-Thereafter, the late payment fees set forth in Rule15.8 shall be imposed. - C. All fees other than water use fees are due at the time of assessment and are late after ten (10) days. - D. Fee payment procedures and schedules in effect at the time of the adoption of these Rules shall remain in effect until permits are issued and become effective in accordance with the procedures and schedules contained herein.
+Thereafter, the late payment fees set forth in Rule 15.8 shall be imposed. - C. All fees other than water use fees are due at the time of assessment and are late after ten (10) days. - D. Fee payment procedures and schedules in effect at the time of the adoption of these Rules shall remain in effect until permits are issued and become effective in accordance with the procedures and schedules contained herein.

-RULE 9.4 TRANSPORT PERMIT PROCESSING
+RULE 9.4 PERMIT APPLICATION PROCESSING

-The Board, by resolution, may adopt a processing fee for transport permits to cover all reasonable and necessary costs to the District of processing the application.
+The Board, by resolution, may adopt a processing fee for aggregate, transport and permits requiring a Phase I or II hydrgeological report under Rule 8.5F to cover all reasonable and necessary costs to the District of processing the application, including, but not limited to, all costs to the District for application review.
+The District, in its sole discretion, may require full, up-front payment of the permit application processing fee or may provide for partial payments in installments over the period of application review.
 The permit processing fee for an application to transport groundwater out of the District may not exceed the fees that the District imposes for processing applications for the use of groundwater within the District.